Articles , Glossary

 Appropriate white space

 White space is the area between elements in design composition.
-Designers always need to care about the amount of white space in the UI since the unity of composition highly relies on it.
-The golden ratio can make the process of spacing much easier and faster.
-Applying golden proportions you will be able to define the right white space which will work well for the design.
+Designers always need to consider the amount of white space in the UI, since the unity of composition highly relies on it.
+The golden ratio can make spacing much easier and faster.
+Applying the golden proportions helps you define the right amount of white space, which works well for the design.

 golden ratio for designers